meese-os/meeseOS-manual/src/tutorial/iframe/README.md

 ## Bi-directional communication

-OS.js has an internal event listener that can intercept iframe messages and forward them to the Window the content was loaded from.
+MeeseOS has an internal event listener that can intercept iframe messages and forward them to the Window the content was loaded from.

-This allows you to interact with the underlying OS.js APIs and services from an IFrame.
+This allows you to interact with the underlying MeeseOS APIs and services from an IFrame.

 ### IFrame implementation